ZijianHe/koa-router/README.md

 #### Multiple middleware

-Multiple middleware may be given:
+Multiple middleware may be given.

 ```javascript
 router.get(